This article contains spoilers for “Avengers: Endgame.”

 I have nightmares about that dialogue.

-Not only does none of this jive with the character to whom we were introduced in “CA:TFA,” but it also ignores the rich groundwork for character exploration could have been mined instead — Steve is a soldier fresh off the front lines of one of the most horrific wars in human history; Steve lost not only the little literal family he had, but his entire relationship with the rest of the world; Steve was borderline suicidal when he stormed the Hydra compound at “CA:TFA”’s climax, and intended to die nose-diving a plane stockpiled with weapons of mass destruction into Arctic ice in 1945.
+Not only does none of this jive with the character to whom we were introduced in “CA:TFA,” but it also ignores the rich groundwork for character exploration that could have been mined instead — Steve is a soldier fresh off the front lines of one of the most horrific wars in human history; Steve lost not only the little literal family he had, but his entire relationship with the rest of the world; Steve was borderline suicidal when he stormed the Hydra compound at “CA:TFA”’s climax, and intended to die nose-diving a plane stockpiled with weapons of mass destruction into Arctic ice in 1945.
 Holy emotional issues, Batman.

 Whedon — and thus the mainstream audience meeting Steve for the first time in “The Avengers” — is somehow instead convinced that Steve is an obnoxious, useless old man, more similar to a Kansas-bred 1950s nuclear husband than a 20-something from 1930s New York.
 This is partially a result of Whedon’s glaring preference for Tony Stark as a protagonist; he attempts to foreshadow their rift in the epic “Civil War” storyline from the comics with a petty competition of hyper-masculinity and unnecessarily paints the two characters as clashing embodiments of modernity and history, selflessness and selfishness, etc., etc.